Best General Investment Accounts (GIAs) Compared & Reviewed

 General Investment Account FAQs:

-Platforms that are regulated by the FCA can be considered safe.
+Yes – general investment accounts are regulated by the FCA and can be considered safe.
 When an investment platform is regulated by the FCA, it is bound by the regulator’s rules and regulations.

 FCA-regulated platforms are required to hold client assets and investments separately in the name of a nominee company or authorised third-party custodian.
 Meanwhile, clients’ cash must be held in trust accounts with authorised UK banks.
 This adds protection for investors.